- Approximately 239,000 Australians are living with chronic hepatitis B, 38% of whom have not yet been diagnosed. 1

 Hepatitis B in Australia

 All health care providers have an essential role to play in the testing, diagnosis and management of people living with chronic hepatitis B (CHB).
-It is estimated that more than 100,000 Australians are living with undiagnosed chronic hepatitis B (CHB).
-Furthermore only one in five people who need antiviral treatment are receiving it.
+It is estimated that more than 90,000 Australians are living with undiagnosed chronic hepatitis B (CHB).
+Furthermore less than half of the people who need antiviral treatment are receiving it.1

 There are 380 deaths attributable to hepatitis B each year.